 - red pepper flakes – use more if you like it a little spicier

-- black pepper
+- nutmeg, salt, black pepper

-- pumpkin puree – don’t confuse this with pumpkin pie filling, it’s not the same.
+- pumpkin purée – don’t confuse this with pumpkin pie filling, it’s not the same.

-- chicken broth
+- chicken broth and water

 - light brown sugar – this is optional but adds a little sweetness to balance out the spices